chromice/ae/README.md

 ?>
 ```

 You can specify the type when you create a new response object.
 It should be either a valid mime-type or a shorthand like "html", "css", "javascript", "json", etc. By default all responses are "text/html".
 When response object is created, it starts capturing all output.
-You have to call `aeResponse::dispatch()` method to send the response along with any HTTP headers set via `aeResponse::header()` method.
+You have to call `\ae\Response::dispatch()` method to send the response along with any HTTP headers set via `\ae\Response::header()` method.

 ### Response caching

-If you want the response to be cached client-side for a number of minutes, use `aeResponse::cache()` method.
+If you want the response to be cached client-side for a number of minutes, use `\ae\Response::cache()` method.
 It will set "Cache-Control", "Last-Modified" and "Expires" headers for you.

 Response library supports server-side caching as well.
 The responses are saved to */cache* directory by default.
 For caching to work correctly this directory must exist and be writable.
 You must also configure Apache to look for cached responses in this directory.